andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 and Bad -  "Distill... the noise" [GT],
 "Driver for change" [GT]

+@andrewharmellaw - this section is distinct from another section not far below it which talks in more detail about Domain Experts.
+We shoudl merge them (and put the result here, or down there.
+I think we can decide that once we do run-throughs.)

 We've talked a few times already about how the domain, and the experts who who know about it, are sovreign.